PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ```0X FF```

-Note as ```-0``` and ```+0``` are the same value, we only need one configuration for ```0``` and therefore a signed integer tends to have the modulus of the negative limit (-128) being one larger than the modulus of the positive limit (+127).
+Note as ```-0``` and ```+0``` are the same value, only one configuration for ```0``` is required and therefore a signed integer tends to have the modulus of the negative limit (-128) being one larger than the modulus of the positive limit (+127).
+This is denoted as (-128)-(+128) using zero-order indexing, inclusive of the lower bound and exclusive of the upper bound.
+Parenthesis are added for clarity.

-To count up to larger numbers we can use more computer memory to store the number i.e. a larger number of bits.
-The 32 bit signed integer, for example uses 32 bits as the name suggests (which is 8 bytes).
+To count up to larger numbers more computer memory is required to store the number i.e. a larger number of bits.
+The 32 bit signed integer, as the name suggests uses 32 bits.
 In this numbering system the lower limit is:

 ```-2147483648```